ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 {% endhighlight %}

-if you do it without a transaction, you need to also add implementation to instruct Hibernate to persist the changes.
+If you do it without a transaction, you need to also add an implementation to instruct Hibernate to persist the changes.

 {% highlight java %}